Map, Silk, Escape, MI.9.

-Rare WWII genuine British double-sided silk escape map.
-This is one of the earliest series of silk escape maps produced by Bartholomew of Edinburgh on behalf of MI9.
+Rare WWII genuine British one-sided silk escape map.
+This is one of the earliest series of silk escape maps produced by Bartholomew of Edinburgh on behalf of M.I.9.

-To prevent the cloth from unravelling, the map was heat-treated.
+To prevent the cloth from unravelling, the map was heat treated to prevent the ravelling.

-Maps were issued to aircrew of the RAF and USAAF as part of an escape kit in case they were shot down or forced to land while on a mission over Occupied Europe.
+Maps were issued to aircrew of the RAF and USAAF as part of an escape kit in case they were shot down or forced to land while on a mission to Occupied Europe.

-The information regarding the Bartholomew maps was derived from the 76-page bound top-secret booklet by Christopher Hutton, Per Ardua Libertas (Published on February 14, 1942), an MI9 publication was given to American intelligence officers when they visited England in 1942.
+The information regarding the Bartholomew maps was derived from the 76 page bound top-secret booklet by Christopher Hutton, Per Ardua Libertas (Published on February 14, 1942), which was a publication of MI.9 that was given to American intelligence officers when they visited England in 1942 to commemorate their visit.

 You might also like